Is perfection a curse? Is perfectionism holding you back?

 This isn't about practice

 Practice is boring, even silly.
-You're not practicing the skill of painting a room, any more than you're practicing writing, or drawing.
+You're not practicing the skill of drawing or painting a room, any more than you're practicing writing.
 You're just going through coat after coat.
 It's all real, and all imperfect, but it does look pretty presentable as you go along.